Display and referential questions: Eliciting existing knowledge

 Display questions work best for eliciting short and low-level answers that correspond to the answer already expected by the teacher.
-Since referential questions serve to request for new information, answers can be subjective and varied based on the students' opinions, judgement and experiences.
+Since referential questions serve to request new information, answers can be subjective and varied based on the students' opinions, judgement and experiences.
 Students answer referential questions with the goal of assisting teachers in filling the information gaps.

-Checking on understanding
+Checking understanding

 Display questions are mainly used as a means to evaluate whether the listener has understood what is needed.
 There is a tendency for display questions to be employed when addressing groups of people, such as in a classroom setting, and referential questions when addressing individuals.
 In addition, students' language proficiency greatly affects the chances of being asked display questions by the teacher.
-Teachers are more likely to pose display questions to the student with a lower proficiency on the topic being discussed.
-The teachers' teaching skills also correlates to the frequency at which display questions are asked.
+Teachers are more likely to ask display questions to a student with a lower proficiency on the topic being discussed.
+The teacher's teaching skills also correlates to the frequency at which display questions are asked.
 Less experienced teachers tend to ask more display questions.

 A study by Barnes (1983) found that in universities, about 80% of the questions asked by the teachers are to recall facts.
 Questions by teachers tend to be display questions while student-initiated questions are referential (Markee, 1995).

 Online communication

 A study by Blanchette (2007) shows that in online communication, the teacher asked both referential and display questions while students asked only referential questions.
 This finding agrees with Markee's (1995) conclusion that the majority of student-initiated questions are referential.
-However, this is not because the participants only asked questions for which they did not know the answer for.
-These questions can bring numerous possible responses and therefore it reflects the higher cognitive levels in the questions.
+However, this is not because the participants only asked questions for which they did not know the answer.
+These questions can elicit numerous possible responses and therefore it reflects the higher cognitive levels in the questions.